 Habitat for Humanity of Tuscaloosa is known for building new homes and repairing existing homes.
 You may have seen the beautiful neighborhood of mostly Habitat homes built on Juanita Drive in the Alberta community.
 Prior to the tornado, Juanita Drive was the center of much of the criminal activity in the City of Tuscaloosa.
 Now, it is a place where neighbors know one another and children play together outside.

-However, through a new, innovative program called Operation Transformation, Habitat Tuscaloosa will utilize these construction sites to train students of the construction trades from the Tuscaloosa Career and Technology Academy (TCTA), and to teach construction skills to young non-violent offenders returning to society from incarceration through a partnership with the non-profit Dannon Project.
-Among Dannon Project participants in other communities, the recidivism rate is cut from 67.8% to about 5%.
-It is our hope that those who participate in Operation Transformation from the TCTA and the Dannon Project will provide a steady stream of students for the new Skilled Trades of West Alabama training center, and will help our community build and expand in residential and commercial construction for generations to come.
+However, through a new, innovative program called Operation Transformation, Habitat Tuscaloosa will utilize these construction sites to train students of the construction trades from the Tuscaloosa Career and Technology Academy (TCTA), and help students in the “Jump Start” program at Skilled Trades of West Alabama learn general construction skills.
+These students will help our community build and expand in residential and commercial construction for generations to come.

 In May 2021 TCTA students helped frame and install “Smart House” electrical wiring for the 18th National Championship House sponsored by Nick’s Kids.
 TCTA’s carpentry, electrical, and plumbing students will work on several houses during the 2021-22 school year, and TCTA students from other disciplines (like culinary arts, agriculture, and broadcast media) also will participate in various ways.
 Skilled Trades of West Alabama participants will begin later in 2022.